HowTo: ESPEasy – Connect VL53L0X / VL53L1X distance sensor to the ESP8266 / ESP32 and read its data

 Thank you and everything is fine for me.
 Ali-Express is slow to deliver 🙂

-I think your repository is great and would fall back on it, but I'm also a big fan of explaining the principle to willing people with an example.
-With a bit of luck, the “in the know” will multiply and progress mini-step by mini-step and can also help others.
-Think you also want to do new things and not just always explain the same stuff in x versions 🙂
+I think your repository is great and would use it, but I'm also a big fan of explaining the principle to willing people using an example.
+With a bit of luck, the “knowledgeables” increase their power and progress mini-step by mini-step and can also help others.
+I think you also want to do new things and not just explain the same stuff over and over again 🙂

 Best regards